hotosm/toolbox/content/pages/digitization-and-editing/organized_OSM_editing.md

 Whenever possible, we recommend sourcing local mappers to be part of the digitization efforts.
 And remember, it is critical that no matter what plan you choose, that it includes a validation and quality control plan!

 ## Organised Editing Compliance Procedures

+The OSM Foundation has set up Organised Editing Guidelines for documenting organized editing efforts.
+While it is not a requirement or policy, HOT highly encourages all groups to comply with these procedures when applicable.
+For simplicity and ease of understanding these guidelines, HOT has developed the following guide, however, HOT does not take responsibility for compliance.

 _HOT’s suggested procedures for complying with the Organised Editing Guidelines (OEG) - as of June 2019_